Friday, 1 January 2016

 Is your New Year's resolution to do Dry January?

 If so, you're not alone.
-2 million people in the UK took part in the Dry January challenge in 2015.
+An estimated 5 million people in the UK are taking part in the Dry January challenge in 2018.

-Whether you want to quit just for January, or whether you've realised you've got to give it up forever, here is some advice on how to get through the first 31 days.
+Whether you want to quit just for for the next month, or whether you've realised you've got to give it up forever, here is some advice on how to get through the first 31 days.

 (I'm hoping that my regular readers will chip in in the comments section below with their additions).

-It's really hard to condense this into just one post, but there's more information on all of this - and very much more - throughout this blog.
-Or you can e-mail me on email@example.com.
+It's really hard to condense this into just one post, but there's more information on all of this - and very much more - throughout this blog and on the SoberMummy Facebook page.